algoaccess/edison_mod_kernel_image_gen/README.md

 One of the recipes containing the Paho package has been patched with the correct path before compilation.
 Details can be found in this [Intel forum thread](https://communities.intel.com/thread/101849).

-For more information on what shell scripts do, I have provided inline-comments in those scripts.
+For more information on what the shell scripts do, I have provided inline-comments in those scripts.

 ##Version tested
 These instructions have only been tested on the following releases: